LSU HPC Allocations Policy

 An allocation is considered valid so long as a positive resource balance remains, and the expiration date has not been exceeded.
 Once an allocation expires, or has been fully consumed, users accounts will be blocked from submitting work against the allocation.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

-User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a renewed or different allocation.
+User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a valid alloation.
 With these restrictions in mind, the PI is required to use the tools provided to monitor system usage and control authorization of project member accounts.
 PIs are strongly advised to carefully budget their usage appropriately throughout the year.
 Automatic reminder emails will be sent by the management system as an allocation nears expiration.
 PIs are ultimately responsible for assuring that a current and actively monitored management email address has been assigned to each allocation.

 At the end of any allocation, a short summary report must be submitted to the allocation committee (see below for desired report content).
 Failure to submit this report may be used in the consideration of future allocations.Back to Top